 The Institute for Education in the Arts is characterized by the curricular integration of the practice of art and culture, education, and theoretical reflection.
-The programs offered include Art and Communication; Design and Context; and Fashions and Styles.
+The BA (starting in Winter Semester 2015/16) and MA (starting in Winter Semester 2016/17) programs include Art and Education; Design and Context; and Fashions and Styles.
 A degree from the Institute qualifies graduates for teaching in secondary schools.
 In addition, the interdisciplinary programs qualify students for creative and educative professions beyond the school context: from adult education in the fields of art and culture to independent forms of practice in the areas of art and design.

 The courses offered are designed in such a way as to enable students firstly to acquire interdisciplinary skills in the fine arts and purpose-oriented design, and related fundamental skills in technology and media, and secondly to engage in reflection based on insights from cultural studies and in the practice and theory of being an educator of art and culture.
 The programs are geared to provide students with extensive skills which go beyond teaching qualifications and make graduates suited for work as cultural educators, in art and cultural studies, and in design and artistic fields.

 The teacher training program Education in the Arts at the Academy of Fine Arts Vienna must be combined with the studies of at least one other school subject.
 The Institute for Education in the Arts offers three school subjects, two of which can be chosen for one diploma program (internal combination).
 However, students also have the option of studying just one of these subjects at the Institute and enrolling a second one at another Austrian university (external combination).

 Apart from the usual school-leaving or similar certificate, applicants for the degree course "Education in the Arts" at the Academy of Fine Arts Vienna are required to pass an admission examination.
 Please find further information on the Admission examination below.

 Content of the teacher training programs "Education in the Arts"